Why is the project discovery phase so vital?

 Usually, it takes about 2-6 weeks.
 The discovery phase is a way for the developers to learn the project deeper and better understand the entire idea and purpose, to get the artifacts necessary for the successful realization, and build the exact product so that the expectations will match the reality.

-Why discovery phase matters
+Why the discovery phase matters

 This phase helps not only to define a baseline of a future product but gather needed information to find optimal technical solutions.
-Skipping this phase often leads to scope creep, failure to meet the deadlines, climbing costs, and other undesirable development issues.
+Skipping this phase often leads to scope creep, failure to meet deadlines, climbing costs, and other undesirable development issues.
 Below we outlined the key reasons to run the discovery phase.

 1. It leads to better solutions

 A discovery phase is how the digital team gets deep insights into the project.
 By doing so, the engineers understand the underlying drivers and all the backgrounds.
-It can help them to see the ways to improve the end product by offering alternative solutions that are more effective and much better than those proposed in the very beginning of the project discussion.
+It can help them to see the ways to improve the end product by offering alternative solutions that are more effective and much better than those proposed at the very beginning of the project discussion.

 2. Achieving goals, not just results

 The matter is that this phase focuses on objectives and not just deliverables.
-The product is considered to be successful when it delivers on broader goals and meets the end-users needs and wishes.
+The product is considered to be successful when it delivers on broader goals and meets the end-users' needs and wishes.
 It can be achieved only when you have a clear vision of what you wish to receive as a result.
 A well-run discovery stage is a method to fix this issue.

 3. A user-centered approach